VariusValinium22/se_project_react/ResetLocalMongoDB.md

 ## Run the Project Locally:
+- Run both of the Projects:
+  - cd se_project_react
+  - npm run dev
+  - cd se_project_express
+  - npm run dev

-For some reason, the MongoDB Server got disconnected and I had to restart it.
+For some reason, after not using the project for a while, the local MongoDB Server got disconnected and I had to restart it.
 This led to me losing all the items and users I had created locally.

 Restart the MongoDB: